SebastienIbrahim/scraper_surebet_sport_bets/README.md

 * run2.py: Script for running the project.
 * matching_bookmakers.cpython-39.pyc: Cache file for a Python module.

+# Project Functionality

+This project serves the following main functions:

+* Web Scraping: It employs web scraping techniques to collect sports betting odds data from specified websites.
+Each website's configuration details are stored in the sites.yaml file.

+* Data Matching: The project matches data from various websites to ensure consistency and accuracy.
+This includes identifying similar sports events, competitions, and matches from multiple sources.

+* Country Matching: The project provides functionality to match country names across different sources to maintain consistent data representation.

+* Surebet Detection: The primary objective of the project is to find surebet opportunities among the scraped betting odds.
+It identifies potential surebets based on user-defined settings such as investment amount, number of possible outcomes, and draw position.

 # Using the Project
+To use this project effectively, follow these steps:

-Ensure you have the required dependencies installed by running pip install -r requirements.txt.
+* Install Dependencies: Ensure that you have the required Python dependencies installed.
+You can install them using pip with the command pip install -r requirements.txt.

-Configure project settings in the config/settings.yaml file according to your needs.
+* Configure the Project: Customize the project's configuration settings in the config/settings.yaml file to meet your specific requirements.
+You can also configure the target websites in the sites.yaml file.

-Execute the project using python main.py.

-Scraped data will be stored in the instance folder.

-You can use the matching, displaying, and surebet finding modules to analyze the generated data.

-Feel free to explore the different files and folders to learn more about each component of the project.
-If you have questions or encounter issues, check the logs in the logs folder for error information.
+* Run the Project: Execute the project by running python main.py.
+This initiates the web scraping process for the specified websites, and the scraped data is stored in the instance directory.

+* Data Matching: The project automatically matches data from different sources based on the similarity threshold specified in the configuration.
+The matched data is used for surebet identification.

+* Surebet Detection: Surebet opportunities can be detected using the find_surebet.find_surbets_opportunities function.
+Configure the parameters such as investment amount, number of possible outcomes, and draw position according to your preferences.

+* View Results: The project can display or log the identified surebet opportunities.
+You can customize the output format and destination as needed.

+* Error Handling: In case of issues or errors during web scraping, refer to the log files located in the logs directory (captcha.log, errors.log, scraper.log) for detailed error information.

+Feel free to explore and adapt the project's codebase to suit your specific requirements or use cases.
+Additional documentation for individual modules and functions can be found within the project's source code files.

+For any questions or issues, please refer to the project's documentation or contact the project maintainers.
+Enjoy using the Sports Betting Odds Scraping and Surebet Detection project!